 At the same time, a larger mobility population and more complex talent mobility patterns increase compliance and business risks.
 Even at its simplest, running a global mobility program is a complex undertaking.
 Mobility teams must manage many stakeholders, coordinating among assignees and their families, internal HR teams and line managers, corporate functions such as finance and IT, and external vendors like tax and immigration specialists.

 Three guiding principles of global mobility technology

 SimplificationEvaluate and streamline processes.
-Assess how stakeholders engage with your mobility programme: Is it easy enough for them to do?
+Assess how stakeholders engage with your mobility program: Is it easy enough for them to do?

-StandardisationDetermine where you can adopt a more standardised approach to gain speed and efficiency during digitalisation.
+StandardizationDetermine where you can adopt a more standardized approach to gain speed and efficiency during digitalization.

 StructureReduce non-essential processes.
-Be reflective and honest about processes that might be redundant by digitalisation.
+Be reflective and honest about processes that might be redundant by digitalization.

 Out with the old, in with new

 Organizations manage their expatriate workforce in a variety of ways.
 Many still follow the traditional manual process, in which HR enters and calculates data via Excel spreadsheets and word-processed templates, emailing files back and forth between managers and assignees to gather information and approvals.
 But of course, this approach is time-consuming and prone to error.